-- 1) The power control, inner loop for FDD mode, and for 3.84Mcps TDD option open loop in uplink and inner loop in downlink, for 1.28Mcps TDD option, open loop in uplink and inner loop in both uplink and downlink. - 2) Cell search operation. - 3) Uplink synchronization control with open and closed loop. - 4) Random access - 5) Procedures related to HS-DSCH transmission.
+- 1) The power control, inner loop for FDD mode, and for the 3.84Mcps TDD and 7.68Mcps TDD options open loop in uplink and inner loop in downlink, for 1.28Mcps TDD option, open loop in uplink and inner loop in both uplink and downlink. - 2) Cell search operation.